dasmurat/MDS608_Group3/Week3.md

 Jordan, a data analyst at ABC Solutions, faces an ethical dilemma: sharing insights from a client’s sensitive data from with a friend, Taylor from a competitor company.
 According to the ACS Code of Ethics,

-Jordan faces an ethical dilemma involving confidentiality and professionalism.
-The ACS Code of Ethics offers guidance:

 1. **Public Interest**: Protecting customer privacy is paramount.
 Jordan should not share insights, even non-specific, with Taylor to avoid breaching public trust.

 2. **Honesty**: Disclosing any part of XYZMart's data would be deceptive and compromise professional integrity.
 Jordan should communicate firmly with Taylor about the ethical boundaries.